Anne and Olivier Bernard in June 2015 during Vinexpo dinner at Domaine de Chevalier

 Domaine de Chevalier 1988 93p

 Tasted in April 2005.
 Pale yellow.
 This was a compact and robust wine with big fatness, delicate complexity, finesse, and depth on the palate.
 It showed exquisite cooperation between sun-ripe fruit and acidity.
-Deliciously tasty wine will make many wines freaks happy in the next twenty years.
+Deliciously tasty wine will make many wine freaks happy in the next twenty years.

 Domaine de Chevalier 1987 93p